javigmdev/curso-certificacion-java-11-17/10-anotaciones-localizacion-seguridad/tests/test2.md

-**Question 1**: GConsider the following piece of code, which is run in an environment where the default locale is English - US:
+**Question 1**: Consider the following piece of code, which is run in an environment where the default locale is English - US:

 ```
 Locale.setDefault(new Locale("fr", "CA")); //Set default to French Canada